srinivassaitangudu/helpers1/docs/work_organization/kaizenflow.organize_your_work.how_to_guide.md

 ### Developers

 - People on teams working on the same project or on related projects can:
-  1. Work together on the same tasks (you can coordinate on GitHub, Telegram, or do a Zoom)
+  1. Work together on the same tasks (you can coordinate on GitHub, Slack, or do a Zoom)
   2. Work together and split the work (still you need coordination)
   3. Each can "replicate" the work so that both of you understand (no